We may earn money or products from the companies mentioned in this post.

 I don’t care about his 2016 or earlier success tales.
 We are in 2022.

-3. Are Some of John’s Students Engaging in Questionable Activity?
+3. Are Some of John’s Students Engaging in Questionable Activities?

 John’s more successful pupils promote controversial items and use dubious marketing practices.

-4. Is John Crestani’s Class Involved with Some Kind of Super-villainy?
+4. Is John Crestani’s Class Involved with Some Super-villainy?

-You might recognise a former John Crestani student in a photo or collage.
+You might recognize a former John Crestani student in a photo or collage.

 Everyone featured looks to be a Super Affiliate System success.